salkar/salkar/README.md

 ### Hi there 👋

 I’m a web developer.
 My main tech stack: Ruby on Rails, JavaScript [React, Redux].
-I’m currently learning Node.js.

 I have extensive experience in startups (web, 3 of them were successfully sold).